Rafee-M/opensource-android-apps/README.md

 </p>

 ---

-### 📋 Disclaimer
+> [!NOTE]
-This list contains mostly FOSS and a few closed-source apps (if they are unique enough and privacy-respecting).
+>This list contains mostly FOSS and a few closed-source apps (if they are unique enough and privacy-respecting).
 Also, the apps in this list are chosen based on whether I think they are one of the best in their respective categories, so this list will be concise, albeit a little biased.
 Other really useful lists will be referenced for finding more apps.

 ### ➡️ Tags